People

 Her current research focuses on the intersection of ocean acidification, climate change, and ammonite suture complexity during the Maastrichtian Stage, as well as septal organogenesis and microevolutionary mutation rates.
 Since 2024, Kate has led research that has showed ammonite sutures as a powerful climate indicator.
 She currently holds the record for the most complex ammonite suture ever mathematically analyzed.

-An experienced scientific illustrator, Kate was awarded a special mention in the International Award on Science Illustration in 2018 for her work on heteromorph ammonoids.
+Kate is perhaps better known as an artist in the paleontology world, and was awarded a special mention in the International Award on Science Illustration in 2018 for her work on heteromorph ammonoids.
 She co-authored Evolution of the Ammonoids (#1 Amazon New Release in Fossils, 2023) with Donald Prothero and Alex Bartholomew, contributing roughly 200 original drawings.
 Most recently, her life reconstruction of Diplomoceras has been featured alongside the famous two meter long Zinsmeister specimen at the Marvelous Mollusks exhibit at the Paleontological Research Institute in Ithaca, NY.

 Oryx Stormlance